mfthomps/Labtainers/google/README.txt

 This requires that the Google Cloud SDK be installed on  the Mac, Windows or Linux:
     https://cloud.google.com/sdk/docs/quickstart
+*** Windows is not yet supported ***

+Add the google-cloud-sdk/bin directory to your PATH environment variable.
+For example, if you put the SDK in your home directory, then add this to your
+$HOME/.bash_profile
+   PATH=$PATH:$HOME/google-cloud-sdk/bin
+and then ru
+   source $HOME/.bash_profile

 Then open a terminal on Mac/Linux, or a PowerShell window on Windows.